shivsaxena91/Event-Manager/README.md

+# EventBookingSystem
+	EventbookingSystem is used to book tickets to popular events.
+The user can register and login to search and book tickets.
+The administrator can add/update events.

 **User Sign Up and Sign In**:

 	Brief description: The user can register on the website and then sign in to purchase tickets/upload